abalabokhin/NWNForBG/README.md

 ---------------
 In development:

+- Added movies for Chinese language (English ones with Chinese subtitles), thanks to Lzw104522773
+- Fixed icon for a contrainer in NW1002, thanks to sese\_ser

 0.96 (2/29/24)

 - Added a dedicated map option as an optional component (EE/EET only) to change the map during NWN content and change it back after returning to Amn.
 In this case there is no need in BP-BGT-Worldmap mod.
 The component is coded by Apxu and the map image is prepared by p\_zombie.
 Weidu code to place icons on a map is taken from BP-BGT-Worldmap mod.